cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 <HighlightBox type="synopsis">

-Make sure you have all you need before proceeding with the exercise:
+Make sure you have everything you need before proceeding with the exercise:

 * You understand the concepts of [accounts](../2-main-concepts/accounts.md), [Protobuf](../2-main-concepts/protobuf.md), and [multistore](../2-main-concepts/multistore-keepers.md).
 * Go is installed.